 Their American friend Caroline Norton, who was on a visit to them at the time, joined Kipling’s wife in praising what he had written.
 It was thanks to the encouragement of these two women that Kipling completed his poem.
 Although it has been too often misread as a smug celebration of empire, any thoughtful reader will be struck by its radical note of warning and its reminder that British might, in common with all human power, was transient and could not stand above the Law.

 It is extremely unlikely that Kipling subscribed to any form of orthodox religious belief.
 Yet at the same time, he understood and valued the role of sacred stories and writings in organising the inner life of the people among whom they were shared.
 A majority of Kipling’s English-speaking readers would have been brought up on the Authorised Version of the Bible.
 As a poet, he drew on its language and on its stories in order to reach a deeper level of response in his readers, one associated with the intensity of early experience.

 By the time that “Recessional “ was put to stand at the end of The Five Nations it had acquired a fresh historical resonance, for it had been sung by 10,000 British troops outside the Volksraad or Parliament in Pretoria when the town fell to General Roberts on 5 June 1900.
 But that moment of apparently decisive victory was deceptive, for the Boers were not town dwellers.

-For them the loss of Pretoria lacked the overwhelming significance which the British attributed to it.
+For them, the loss of Pretoria lacked the overwhelming significance that the British attributed to it.
 Boer commandoes fought on undaunted and virtually unimpaired.
 It took some time for this to be appreciated.
 Roberts would return to England at the end of that year feeling the war was almost won but the Boers did not make terms until the spring of 1902.

 When The English Hymnal was drawn up in 1906, “Recessional” was included at number 558.